catamphetamine/react-phone-number-input/README.md

 ## Bug reporting

-If you think that the phone number parsing/formatting/validation engine malfunctions for a particular phone number then follow the [bug reporting instructions in `libphonenumber-js` repo](https://gitlab.com/catamphetamine/libphonenumber-js#bug-reporting).
-Otherwise report issues in this repo.
+If you think that the phone number parsing/formatting/validation engine malfunctions for a particular phone number then it could be for several reasons:

+* `libphonenumber-js`, which is what this package uses internally, parses/formats/validates phone numbers incorrectly.
+To test if that's the case, follow the instructions outlined in the [bug reporting section of `libphonenumber-js` repo readme](https://gitlab.com/catamphetamine/libphonenumber-js#bug-reporting).

+* `react-phone-number-input`'s exported `isValidPhoneNumber()` function is a "stripped-down" "min" version of the same function exported from `libphonenumber-js` package, so if you think that the validation is too lax, use the `isValidPhoneNumber()` function from `libphonenumber-js/max` package instead.

+* In other cases, report issues in this repo.

 ## Autocomplete